 In addition, the following items of business are included on the agenda every year:

 - April: First quarter interim report, strategic personnel issues, diversity and equal opportunity plan, risk mandate and risk policy, and the statutory board meeting after the AGM

-- July: Half-year interim report, report on major disputes
+- July: Half-year interim report, reporting on major disputes

-- December: Business, investment and finance plans, the auditors' interim review, guidelines for remuneration of senior executives, overall remuneration principles within Vattenfall, Internal Audit's budget and plan, issues regarding human rights and UK Modern Slavery Act, tax strategy policy, evaluation of the Board and CEO
+- December: Business, investment and financing plans, auditors' interim review, guidelines for remuneration of senior executives, overall remuneration principles within Vattenfall, Internal Audit's budget and plan, issues regarding human rights and UK Modern Slavery Act, tax strategy policy, evaluation of the Board and the President

-- February: Report from the auditors, year-end report, dividend, reporting of major disputes and integrity reports, annual salary review for senior executives
+- February: Report from the auditors, nomination of auditor, annual accounts, dividend, reporting of major disputes and integrity reports, annual salary review for senior executives

-Other items on the Board agenda during 2015 are presented in the Corporate Governance Report.
+Other items on the Board agenda during 2017 are presented in the Corporate Governance Report.
 The Report also includes information on the Board's work with sustainability issues.